allegro/blog/_posts/2024-01-01-embed-multicolor-icons-using-a-single-DOM-element.md

 **Let us introduce the SVG+CSS technique.
 It lets you have a 3-color icon using just one DOM element and one external SVG.**

-We haven’t found anything similar, neither online nor with ChatGPT.
-We want to share this idea with you even more.
+We have found nothing similar, whether online or with ChatGPT, which makes us want to share this idea with you even more.

 Consider the proposed technique if you care about performance.